captn3m0/security-engineering-ebook/README.md

 ## Chapters

-This list might be out of date, see the upstream source for actual list, and `urls.txt` for the one that the script uses.
+See `titles.txt` for the bookmark titles used by the script.

 -   Preface
 -   Chapter 1: What is Security Engineering?
 (August 30)